This WooCommerce tutorial entails everything related to WooCommerce and provides an in-depth setup process of WooCommerce.

 Finally, through the add-on section, you get access to the aforementioned extensions.
 Everything is ordered by category and a click on any extension takes you right to the website where you can purchase it.

-You may look further out of WooCommerce Extensions option if you need additional or advanced features.
+You may look further out of WooCommerce Plugins option if you need additional or advanced features.

 For example, WooCommerce FedEx plugin does not come with features like shipment tracking and printing shipping labels.
-Whereas our plugin, WooCommerce FedEx Shipping Plugin with Print Label, offers the above features along with a few additions like FedEx Freight and FedEx International services.
+Whereas our plugin, WooCommerce FedEx Shipping Plugin, offers the above features along with a few additions like FedEx Freight and FedEx International services.
 You can compare them in this comparison article if you’d like.

 Here are a few other cool plugins that should suit your business case: